How to do a quick vintage nightstand makeover with paint and a few pieces of hardwood flooring!

 I have already put it in the bedroom, because I was in desperate need of a higher nightstand. (to set my fan on) Sometimes real life gets in the way of decor, doesn’t it?

 Be honest!
 I’m a big girl, I can take criticism.
+Do you love the vintage nightstand makeover?
 What would you have done differently?